Top things to do in Venice

 • ACTV authorized retailers throughout Venice

-• Automatic ticketing machines at the main AVM/Actv public transport arrival terminals and waterbus stops
+• Automatic ticketing machines at the main AVM/ACTV public transport arrival terminals and waterbus stops

 • AVM Venezia Official App If you download the app you will have your ticket on your phone so that you can scan it to get on the Vaporetti so you don’t have to worry about losing a paper ticket.